 Study of geological origin of soils as well as minerals, rocks, rock structure, weathering, glaciation, erosion, and deposition.
 Topics include distribution of soils in North America; residual, glacial and water-wind deposited soils; soil characteristics and behavior; engineering classification; volume-weight relationships; physical properties; and stresses within soil masses.
 3 Credits (2 Lecture - 3 Lab) Prerequisite(s): ENL111 and MTH180 or ENL111 and MTH240.
 Corequisite(s): PHS115 or PHS201.
 (Writing Enriched) Fall Only.

 Introduction to the principles governing the properties of fluids in motion and at rest.
 Topics include static forces arising from the weight of fluid at rest, dynamic forces created when fluids are set in motion, fluid flow in pipes and open channels, friction and energy losses, fluid measurements, and pump operation and design.
 3 Credits (2 Lecture - 3 Lab) Prerequisite(s): MTH182 or MTH240.
-Spring Only.

 Strength of Materials

 Stress and deformation; engineering materials and properties; bolted and welded joints; torsion; shear and moments in beams; deflections of beams; combined stresses; and columns.
 3 Credits (3 Lecture) Prerequisite(s): CET230.
 Spring Only.

 Properties of aggregates, Portland cement and asphaltic concretes, steel, wood and miscellaneous construction materials; sampling and testing of construction materials; mix design for Portland cement and asphaltic concretes.
 3 Credits (2 Lecture - 3 Lab) Prerequisite(s): PHS115 or PHS201.
 Corequisite(s): CET243.
 Spring Only.

 Horizontal and Vertical Control Surveying